Red Angel (rocket)

-Red Angel, a rainbow code name, was an anti-ship unguided rocket developed for the Royal Navy's Fleet Air Arm as a counter to the Soviet Union's Sverdlov-class cruiser.
+Red Angel, a rainbow code name, was an anti-ship unguided rocket developed for the Royal Navy's Fleet Air Arm (a joint Naval and Air Staff requirement) as a counter to the Soviet Union's Sverdlov-class cruiser.
 The goal was for a weapon with a range of 5,000 yd, enough to keep the aircraft out of the range of the ship's anti-aircraft guns.

 A number of problems with the system were found during development, along with changes to the Fleet Air Arm makeup.
 These led to the conclusion that more range was needed, as much as 10,000 yd.
 Red Angel was cancelled in 1956 in favour of the longer-ranged Green Cheese.

 History

 Earlier systems

 RP-3 ("Three-inch") rockets were used successfully for anti-shipping attacks during World War II.
 A version with a solid armour piercing warhead replacing the large high explosive model was introduced with the goal of puncturing the hull of U-boats and thus forcing them to remain surfaced where they could be easily attacked.
 Attacks with this weapon demonstrated an unusual behaviour: a projectile that entered the water short of the target would steer itself upwards on a curving trajectory and travel horizontally.
 This not only encouraged a more damaging 'wet hit' below the waterline, but it also made targeting easier: the viable target zone on the sea ahead of the target had an apparent height twice that of the hull.

 Larger unguided rockets taking advantage of this effect were developed at the end of the war, such as the 'Uncle Tom' to meet Operational Requirement OR.1009.
 This used six of the three-inch (76 mm) rocket motors in a 9 ft airframe of 11.5 in diameter, much larger and more powerful that the RP-3, giving it the performance to use against larger ships.
 It entered testing on a Grumman Avenger just as the war was ending.
 It continued to be tested and began to enter service on anti-shipping de Havilland Mosquitos in 1947.